-Overall attendance in 2020/21 was on a par with the preceding 3 years at 95.2%, and also the national average.
-At times when all pupils were expected to attend school, absence among disadvantaged pupils was 14.7% higher than their peers and persistent absence 12.5% higher.
+Overall attendance in 2021/22 was 94.4% compared to the national average of 92.4%.
+At times when all pupils were expected to attend school, absence among disadvantaged pupils was 19.6% higher than their peers and persistent absence 11.6% higher.
 These gaps are larger than in previous years, which is why attendance is a focus of our current plan.

-Our assessments and observations indicated that pupils' emotional wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+Our assessments and observations indicate that pupils' emotional wellbeing and mental health continue to be significantly impacted by the pandemic and fiscal challenges for families and the local community.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach with the activities detailed in this plan.
+We continue to build on this approach with the activities detailed in this plan.